Making this Grilled Caesar Salad with Homemade Croutons might take a leap of faith but you’ll soon be thanking me; it is absolutely amazing!

 - Pour half of the dressing into a large bowl.

-- Cut the romaine lettuce into 1 inch pieces and add them to the bowl ; mix until the leaves are all coated.
+- Cut or tear the romaine lettuce into 1 inch pieces and add them to the bowl ; mix until the leaves are all coated.

 - Add the Parmesan cheese and croutons, toss and serve on chilled plates.